RailsEventStore/rails_event_store/railseventstore.org/source/docs/app.html.md

 ## Overwriting default apply_strategy

 You can change the way how aggregate methods are called in response to applied events.
 Let's say we want to call `order_has_expired` when `OrderExpired` event is applied.
-To achieve this we'll provide our implementation for `apply_strategy` method.
+To achieve this we'll provide our implementation for the `apply_strategy` method:

 ```ruby
 class Order